 13. Down Comes the Night by Allison Saft

-One of the best Gothic romance books, Down Comes the Night manages to be both intriguing, creepy but ultimately heartwarming.
+A must-read Gothic romance in young adult genre, Down Comes the Night manages to be both intriguing, creepy but ultimately heartwarming.

 This book surrounds the Healer and the Reaper, two soldiers from opposing war-torn countries trapped together in a crumbling (possibly haunted) mansion desperate to solve a murder mystery.
 They work together to not only stop their two nations from entering yet another pointless war, but also to help one another confront their own demons.
 Atmospheric and lyrical, the book is laced with wintery Gothic terror and driven by a love story so tense as well as tender.